exakat/php-dictionary/dictionary/declare-encoding.ini.rst

 .. _declare-encoding:

-declare encoding
+declare Encoding
 ----------------

-declare() with encoding specifies the encoding of the file that holds PHP script.
+declare() with the ``encoding`` keyword specifies the encoding of the file that holds PHP script.
 This applies to the current file only.

 .. code-block:: php